TheD4nM4n/admin/README.md

     - Easy feedback from your server members
     - Use messages sent by other users as the base
     - Have results sent to a channel

+## Licensing

+This software is open-source under the *GNU General Public License* (version 3), and all of it's contents fall under said license.